-B.(1) Governing Body Training Plan Rating Expectations
+B.(1) Governing Body Training Plan

+Rating Expectations

-A complete response must
+□Meets A complete response must

-□Meets Identify a process for governing body member onboarding to ensure new members are properly trained and able to meet the obligations and fulfill the responsibilities of governing body service, include action & monitoring steps, timelines, and responsible parties; Describe how the plan will identify governing body training needs, meet governing body training needs, and comply with state requirements, including any requirements that may change from year to year; Identify any costs required to support the training plan or onboarding process and describe how those costs are supported in the budget; and Develop an onboarding process and training that all new board members will be expected to complete including an outline of topics, who will be responsible for onboarding new board members, timeline for onboarding, and procedure for gathering feedback on the effectiveness of the onboarding process.
+□Approaches responsibilities of governing body service, include action & monitoring steps, timelines, and responsible parties; Describe how the plan will identify governing body training needs, meet governing body training needs, and comply with state requirements, including any requirements that may change from year to year; Identify any costs required to support the training plan or onboarding process □Does Not Meet and describe how those costs are supported in the budget; and Develop an onboarding process and training that all new board members will be expected to complete including an outline of topics, who will be responsible for onboarding new board members, timeline for onboarding, and procedure for gathering feedback on the effectiveness of the onboarding process.
 Ensure the onboarding process and training plan address training on the open meetings act and responsibilities.

-□Approaches
+ENTER INDEPENDEN T REVIEW TEAM COMMENTS HERE:

+B.(2) Governing Body Self-Evaluation Plan

+Rating Expectations

+□Meets A complete response must • Identify a plan for annual governing body self-evaluation, include action steps,

+□Approaches timelines, responsible parties, timeline on the annual board calendar and identified criteria or standards; and Describe how the identified plan will focus on and support continuous improvement.

 □Does Not Meet

-[ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

-B.(2) Governing Body Self-Evaluation Plan Rating Expectations □Meets A complete response must Identify a plan for annual governing body self-evaluation, include action steps, timelines, responsible parties, timeline on the annual board calendar and □Approaches timelines, responsible parties, timeline on the annual board calendar and identified criteria or standards; and Describe how the identified plan will focus on and support continuous improvement. □Does Not Meet [ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]